kristopher-h/vim-liq/README.rst

 #.
 Add support for more lsp servers
 #.
 Verify python3 and python2 support
 #.
 Make sure python exceptions are handled better
 #.
+Add rename support
+#.
 And much more

 Installation
 ------------

-At some point the instruction below should work, for now it is mostly untested.
+The instruction below is fairly untested but should work.
+It is only tested on osX and Linux.

 LSP client
 ~~~~~~~~~~